marczaku/204-cpp-oop/06-operators/README.md

 - `+=` to append one string to another
 - `[]` to access the string's characters.
 - `<<` for printing the string using `cout`
-- `<` to find out, which string comes alphabetically first
+- Comparison Operators to find out, which string comes alphabetically first